Luvkitri/PSOiR-aws-web-server/README.md

 # PSOiR-aws-web-server
-Web server for sending user requests to SQS
+Web server for sending user requests to aws SQS